From Sea to Shining Sea

 Back to my trip … As I was saying, I will fly in by way of San Francisco and out by way of Los Angeles.

-I will want to spend some time in Northern California on my way in, because that is where was born, and that is where I grew up.
+I will want to spend a few weeks in Northern California on my way in, because that is where was born, and that is where I grew up.

-I want to reconnect with old friends.
-I want to re-visit old haunts.
-I want to see how much my home town – which is now commonly referred to as “The Town” – has changed (hopefully for the better).
+After spending a few days exploring San Francisco, I want to head across the Bay Bridge to see how much my home town – which is now commonly referred to as “The Town” – has changed (hopefully for the better).

 Will I be like Gertrude Stein, who – after spending several years in Paris – returned to Oakland, where she had grown up, and was disappointed that everything had changed?

-“There’s no there, there,” the novelist, poet, and playwright famously said during her brief visit.
+“There’s no there, there,” the novelist, poet, and playwright famously said during her brief visit home.